oils-for-unix/oils/doc/ref/chap-option.md

 ### rewrite_extern

-This options enables a transparent rewriting of external commands to **builtins**.
+This option enables a transparent rewriting of external commands to **builtins**.

 Currently, these commands **may** be rewritten, depending on their `argv`: